huggingface/text-generation-inference/docs/source/basic_tutorials/fp8_kv_cache.md

 ```

 ### Checkpoint structure for KV scales
-The FP8 kv cache scaling factors required in the FP16 checkpoints are specified through the .kv_scale parameter present on the `Attention` module, such as:
+The FP8 kv cache scaling factors, required in the model, are specified through the `.kv_scale` parameter present in the `Attention` module, such as:

 ```
 model.layers.0.self_attn.kv_scale                < F32